 Beyond Bike Fit

 I recently took a call from a rider who worked with us on a bike fit years ago, but has not worked with us since.
-He was having a fit related problem on a new bike he had bought.
+He was having a fit related problem on a new bike he had bought elsewhere.
 He was really happy with what we did in his fitting years ago and thus he thought of us immediately for help with his fitting issue.
-However, in all those years he had bought a number of bikes and countless equipment, it didn’t cross his mind to work with us on bikes or equipment.
+However, in all those years he had bought a number of bikes and countless equipment, it didn’t cross his mind to buy any of it from us.

 Likewise, a rider we recently lost a trainer sale with said he didn’t realize that we sold trainers.
 We had been consulting about a new trainer with him, but it didn’t cross his mind that we actually sell trainers from almost all the top brands.
 The miscommunication led to our loss of the sale.

 In both cases, we may have failed at communicating the scope of what Fit Werx is about.
-This being said, there is little that feels worse than consulting and advising on a product, only to learn that you lost the sale when the person walks in with the product that they bought elsewhere.
-These are not isolated incidents.
+This being said, there is little that feels worse than consulting and advising on a product, only to learn that you lost the sale when someone brings in product bought elsewhere.
+This situation is commonplace.

 From size to approach, being average can put you out of business more rapidly than ever in today’s world of bike retail.
-While some of the above shows many challenges for shops like Fit Werx, that is not the goal of this article.
+While there are many challenges for shops like Fit Werx, that is not the goal of this article.

 We know that the challenges of a shifting marketplace are ours, not yours.
 We aren’t looking for sympathy; we are looking to help you choose what what you want to support and to know why.
 We know that we can continue to be a success if we are able to keep doing what we have been doing – fitting bikes to riders in a way that is not readily available in many other places and selling bikes and related equipment along the way.
-We depend on revenue from both product sales, as well as services, to do what we do.
+We depend on revenue from services and product sales to do what we do.
 Our biggest future challenge is to grow the number of people we have worked with on fittings who come back to us for bikes and equipment after.

 We are thankful that we have been blessed with working with a number of people who have wanted us to succeed through the years.
 If you are one of these folks, thank you very much for your faith in us and your support via your purchases.
 We depended on you then and we depend on you now.